 Emory University

 The Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory University in Atlanta houses a collection of Confederate sheet-music imprints, as well as information on African American music, including the James Weldon Johnson Collection.
 Johnson graduated from Atlanta University (later Clark Atlanta University) and taught briefly in the city of Hampton.
 Although better known today as a poet and writer, Johnson wrote the lyrics to more than 200 popular songs with his brother, J. Rosamond Johnson, and Athens songwriter Bob Cole.
-Emory’s collection includes correspondence related to Johnson’s compositions, sheet music, and song lyrics.
+Emory’s collection includes correspondence related to Johnson’s compositions, song lyrics, and the sheet music for “Lift Every Voice and Sing,” better known as the Black National Anthem.

 Georgia Historical Society